omarmeky/stock-market-interview/README.md

 To minimize requests to the server, cache the result of each search.
 If the user searches for the same symbol within the hour, display the cached result instead of making another network request.

 Finally, after each search update a visual "history" of the user's searches.
-The user may click on items in the history to quickly go back to a previous stock/search.
+The user may click a historical item to quickly go back to the respective stock/search.

 Although this is a very simple application, please organize it as you would an enterprise level one.